CRITIQUE | THE TEXT

 Or would they notice then that there is hardly any characterization in this story apart from some one-dimensional labelling.
-(Napoleon is supposedly like Stalin, Snowball is Trotsky, Squealer is a conniving propagandist, Boxer is a simple and hardworking proletarian, etc.) Little insight into the human heart is revealed, except in the most simplistic, cynical terms: greed overcomes goodwill, people will believe anything.
+(Napoleon is supposedly a takeoff on Stalin, Snowball is Trotsky, Squealer is a conniving propagandist, Boxer is a simple and hardworking proletarian, etc.) Little insight into the human heart is revealed, except in the most simplistic, cynical terms: greed overcomes goodwill, people will believe anything.
 The plot of course is implausible in the extreme, except as an allegory.

 I happened to re-read the book recently while also dipping into Grimm's Fairy Tales.
 The juxtaposition made me notice that Animal Farm really works in this context, as a far-fetched story of talking animals representing the absurdly exaggerated characteristics of humans, with a moral to be decoded from its conclusion.
 Which is fine and good.
 I appreciate it.

 This is not enough though to place it among the greatest literature of modern times.